NeonGamerBot-QK/public-my-notes/zeon.md

   > add more stuff to check such as README.md, contributing.md, LICENSE. custom zeon config.

 - make mybot add a dashboard for this notes. - 5%
-- make zeon get all known bdays via hackclub slack & send happy bdays on X birthday. - -5%
+- make zeon get all known bdays via hackclub slack & send happy bdays on X birthday. - 15%
 - make a program in (maybe) ~~deno~~ (now bun) which is an SMS bot which can read and parse apples sms messages of location sharing while on apple maps. - WIP.
-50% [repo](https://github.com/NeonGamerBot-QK/apple-maps-stats)
+70% [repo](https://github.com/NeonGamerBot-QK/apple-maps-stats)
   > example:I will arrive at [location] around [timestamp].
 I’ll let you know if I’m running late.
+- make slack zeon (if possible) cycle thru bdays and send happy bday to user in channel
+- my mail app :D